-The Student Center houses the Student Activities Offices, the Center Dining Hall, Student Government Office, Game Room, Campus Corner Bookstore, Fraternity & Sorority Life/Veterans Lounge, the Hebert Art Gallery, and the Private Dining Conference Room.
+The Student Center houses the Student Activities Offices, Student Government Office, Game Room, Campus Corner Bookstore, Fraternity & Sorority Life/Veterans Lounge, the Hebert Art Gallery, the SGA Food Pantry, and the Private Dining Conference Room.
 Hours vary according to the season of the year, but are posted at all times and publicized on the website.

 The Student Center is not a public building.
 Individuals who are not Bluefield State students are permitted in the Student Center only as guests of a student or of the University.
-Requests for use of space in the Student Center are made through the Student Activities Office at least two (2) weeks in advance.
-Suggestions and comments concerning the Student Center should be sent to the Dean of Students.
+Requests for use of space in the Student Center are made through the Office of Student Activities at least two (2) weeks in advance on the university website.
+Individuals need to go to the Forms & Documents section of the Student Activities pages to locate the link to the form that is required to be submitted to reserve a space in the Student Center.
+Individuals wanting to reserve a space in another location on campus should contact the appropriate university office as indicated in the Facility Scheduling section of the Student Handbook.
+Suggestions and comments concerning the Student Center should be sent to the Director of Student Activities.